How to Help Manage Idiopathic Pulmonary Fibrosis (IPF)

 There are management options available that may be able to help, including options that may help with IPF symptoms, options that may slow progression, and more.

-Options for Managing IPF
+Options for Helping to Manage IPF

 While there is no cure for IPF, there are treatment options available that have been shown to slow IPF progression.